yermides/HyperAdrenaline-hyperengine/README.md

 There is included a main.cpp for testing purposes, though will not have my test assets, try using a .obj and loading it or some other things :).

 If you want to use this as a library, you will need all other dependencies to be linked.
-Also give proper credits.
+Also remember to give proper credits.

 Shaders are build-in, as this is a university project.